tylerwatkins101/regression-diagnostics/README.md

 This file contains the code for using the RegressionDiagnostics class methods and retrieving the class attributes

+- pypi_required

+This folders contains necessary additional documentation for uploading a package to pypi

 ## Installation

 #### Dependencies